siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 To achieve encapsulation in Java, follow these steps:

-1. **Declare Variables as Private**: Make the data members (variables) of the class private to restrict direct access from outside the class.
-2. **Provide Public Getters and Setters**: Define public methods (getters and setters) to access and update the private variables.
+i. **Declare Variables as Private**: Make the data members (variables) of the class private to restrict direct access from outside the class. ii. **Provide Public Getters and Setters**: Define public methods (getters and setters) to access and update the private variables.
 This allows controlled access to the data.

 **Advantages of Encapsulation:**
 - **Control Over Data**: You can add logic to setter methods to validate data before setting it, ensuring that only valid data is stored.